martaver/ShouldBe/README.md

 The project is a functional prototype being used successfully with multi-threaded XUnit as the assertion platform in our production projects.
 There are many useful extension methods and constraints that could be added.

-The project is currently dependent on Kellerman's CompareNetObjects and Ploeh's AutoFixture - although these were mainly used for convenience - ideally, the project could and should be dependency free.
+The project is currently dependent on Kellerman's CompareNetObjects, but ideally, the project could and should be dependency free.

 # Acknowledgements